(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 February 27, 1986

 Standard Oil of Ohio changed its name to Standard Oil Company on Thursday, February 27, 1986.
 At the same time, British Petroleum, which owned 55.5 per cent of Standard Oil, doubled it representation of the 14-member Sohio board of directors, from three positions to six positions, and removed both the chairman and the president of Sohio, who had both held those same positions when Sohio took control of Kennecott in June 1981.
-The acquisition of Kennecott by Sohio had been the subject of shareholder criticism since that time.
+The acquisition of Kennecott by Sohio had been the subject of shareholder criticism since the time of the sale.
 It was reported that Sohio earnings for 1985 were 79 per cent less than 1984, $308 million compared to $1.49 billion.
 (Deseret News, February 28, 1986)

 September 1986